Mirabella (TV series)

-Mirabella is a 2014 Philippine drama fantasy television series directed by Erick C. Salud, Jerome Chavez Pobocan, Jojo A. Saguin and Claudio "Tots" Sanchez-Mariscal IV, starring Julia Barretto in her first lead role, together with Enrique Gil, Sam Concepcion and Mika Dela Cruz.
-The series was aired on ABS-CBN's Primetime Bida evening block and worldwide on The Filipino Channel from March 24, 2014, to July 4, 2014, replacing Annaliza, and was replaced by Pure Love.
+Mirabella is a 2014 Philippine television drama series broadcast by ABS-CBN.
+Directed by Erick C. Salud, Jerome C. Pobocan, Jojo A. Saguin and Claudio "Tots" Sanchez-Mariscal IV, it stars Julia Barretto, Enrique Gil, Sam Concepcion and Mika dela Cruz.
+It aired on the network's Primetime Bida line up and worldwide on TFC from March 24 to July 4, 2014, replacing Annaliza, and was replaced by Pure Love.

+The series is streaming online on YouTube.

 Synopsis

 After joining a beauty contest, a beautiful woman named Daisy catches the attention of a judge.
 Entangled in forbidden love and adultery, the judge's wife Olivia soon finds out about her husband's affair.
 In anger, Olivia turns to a ritual through a mysterious tree and curses Daisy by taking away her beauty.
 Like the very same tree used in the ritual, Daisy's skin took on the same exact wood-like appearance.

 After her mother's death, Mira was named and raised by her aunt.
 The result of the illicit affair between her mother and the married judge, Mira was also affected by the curse; her skin wooden-like similar to her mother.
 Due to her appearance, she was often ridiculed and targeted by bullies.
 Despite the many hardships she faced, she continues to have a positive outlook of life; finding comfort from those who genuinely cares about her.
 Crushing on a boy who seem to accept her for who she is regardless of her curse, she is humiliated once more when he betrays her and sides with her bullies.

 Bitter and overwhelmed from the constant torment, Mira vows revenge to all people who have hurt her.
 With the help of a mysterious flower that blooms through her mother's statue, she is able to temporarily break the curse.
 Using her now beautiful appearance, she pushes to become famous as a new aspiring model named 'Bella'.

 Those who have agonised her will pay.